hyperledger/bevel/docs/source/guides/fabric/add-new-channel.md

 ## Method 1: Using the `add-new-channel.yaml` playbook

+1. **Add a defined channel with genesis or channeltx generated in basic deployment**

+    **Update Configuration File**

+       - Edit the `network.yaml` file to include a channel with the following details:
+           - Organization details (name, CA address, MSP ID, etc.)
+   	   - Orderer information
+       - Refer to the [networkyaml-fabric.md](../networkyaml-fabric.md) guide for details on editing the configuration file.

+       Snippet from `network.channels` section below:

+       ```yaml
+       --8<-- "platforms/hyperledger-fabric/configuration/samples/network-fabricv2.yaml:63:165"
+       ```

+    **Run Playbook**

+       Execute the following command to run the `add-new-channel.yaml` playbook:

+       ```
+       ansible-playbook platforms/hyperledger-fabric/configuration/add-new-channel.yaml --extra-vars "@path-to-network.yaml"
+       ```
+       Replace `path-to-network.yaml` with the actual path to your updated `network.yaml` file.

+   	This will add a channel to the existing Fabric network.

+2. **Add a new channel by generating a new genesis or channeltx in an existing network**

-1. **Update Configuration File**
+    **Update Configuration File**

        - Edit the `network.yaml` file to include a new channel with the following details:
            - `channel_status: new`
-        - `org_status: existing`
            - Organization details (name, CA address, MSP ID, etc.)
    		- Orderer information
        - Remove existing channels or use `channel_status: existing`
        - Refer to the [networkyaml-fabric.md](../networkyaml-fabric.md) guide for details on editing the configuration file.

        Snippet from `network.channels` section below:

        ```yaml
-    --8<-- "platforms/hyperledger-fabric/configuration/samples/network-fabric-add-new-channel.yaml:66:193"
+       --8<-- "platforms/hyperledger-fabric/configuration/samples/network-fabric-add-new-channel.yaml:63:227"
        ```

     !!! tip

         For reference, see sample [network-fabric-add-channel.yaml](https://github.com/hyperledger/bevel/tree/main/platforms/hyperledger-fabric/configuration/samples/network-fabric-add-new-channel.yaml) file.

-1. **Run Playbook**
+    **Run Playbook**

        Execute the following command to run the `add-new-channel.yaml` playbook:

        ```
-    ansible-playbook platforms/hyperledger-fabric/configuration/add-new-channel.yaml --extra-vars "@path-to-network.yaml"
+       ansible-playbook platforms/hyperledger-fabric/configuration/add-new-channel.yaml --extra-vars "@path-to-network.yaml" -e genererate_configtx=true
        ```
        Replace `path-to-network.yaml` with the actual path to your updated `network.yaml` file.

    	This will add a new channel to the existing Fabric network.

 ## Method 2: Using `helm install`